-2. Due to security firewall certainly blocked your PC and working as an barrier, didn’t communicating with websites.
+2. Due to security firewall certainly blocked your PC and working as a barrier, didn’t communicate with websites.

-4. May be any security firewall certainly blocked your PC and working as an barrier
+4. Maybe any security firewall certainly blocked your PC and working as a barrier.

 1. Power down the modem and the router.